godotengine/godot/ISSUE_TEMPLATE.md

 --------------

-*NOTE: Incompatibilities are broken features in the current master branch / 3.0-alpha are *expected*, so need to report them for now.
+*NOTE: Incompatibilities are broken features in the current master branch / 3.0-alpha are expected, so no need to report them for now.
+Thanks!*